claudiomonzoni/lizardi.edu.mx/src/post/triatlon-ixtapa-2022.md

 <br>

-We congratulate our CCH student Lilith Tapia Solano for having obtained the first place in relay in the Ixtapa Triathlon 2022
+We are very proud of our high school student, Lilith Tapia Solano who obtained first place in her participation in the Ixtapa 2022 Triathlon, in relay race.
+Good for you, Lilith, you make us so proud!

 <br>